Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 ### 5/15/2025

-Today we as a team have the sprint review with our
+Today as a team we have the sprint review with our Product Owner Michel Oey (from Digital Life).
+We prepared well as a team and plan on presenting all of the work we have done the past week.
+When I say past week I mean that.
+It's been slightly hard to really work on it when being introduced to the entire new Git system, especially for me as a bimmer.
+Combine that with all of the holidays, a week off, sometimes no classrooms available.
+It adds up to an non optimal start to the project in my opinion.